Membrane Material and Performance Characteristics of Filter Membrane

 Performance Characteristics of HAWACH Filter Membranes

 HAWACH filter membranes are strong with the burst (longitudinal) and tensile (lateral) strength is monitored during the process of production.
-To produce the high-quality filter membranes, we guarantee to use the high purity reagents and raw materials all the time and handle HAWACH filter membranes in a high graded cleanroom to minimize ambient contamination.
+To produce high-quality filter membranes, we guarantee to use the high purity reagents and raw materials all the time and handle HAWACH filter membranes in a high-graded cleanroom to minimize ambient contamination.

 The Procedures In Where We Use The Membrane Filters